Doctor On Demand Professionals Notice of Privacy Practices

 We are required by law to:

-We reserve the right to change our privacy practices, and make the new practices effective for all the information we maintain.
+We reserve the right to change the terms of our Notice, and to make new notice provisions effective for all the information we maintain.
 Revised notices will be posted on the Site.

-- Inspect and copy certain portions of your health information.
+• Obtain or inspect a copy of your health information.
 We may deny your request under limited circumstances.
 You may request that we provide your health records to you in an electronic format.

-- Request amendment of your health information if you feel the health information is incorrect or incomplete.
+• Request an amendment of your health information, if you feel the health information is incorrect or incomplete.
 However, under certain circumstances we may deny your request.

-- Receive an accounting of certain disclosures of your health information made for the prior six (6) years, although this excludes certain disclosures for treatment, payment, and health care operations.
-(Fees may apply to this request.)
+• Receive an accounting of certain disclosures of your health information made for the prior six (6) years, although this excludes certain disclosures for treatment, payment, and health care operations.
+(Fees may apply to this request if more than one accounting is requested within a 12 month time period.)

-- Request that we restrict how we use or disclose your health information.
+• Request that we restrict how we use or disclose your health information.
 However, we are not required to agree with your requests, unless you request that we restrict information provided to a payor, the disclosure would be for the payor’s payment or healthcare operations, and you have paid for the health care services completely out of pocket.
+If we do agree to your request, we will comply unless the information is needed to provide emergency treatment to you.

-- Request that we communicate with you at a specific telephone number or address.
+• Confidential Communications: Request that we communicate with you in a certain way or at a certain location, such as a specific telephone number or address.

 To make any of these requests, please note the following:

-- Requests from Members are considered verified if submitted using through the Services.
-If you are an existing Member, please submit your request either by calling us and confirming your identity, or by submitting via the application (e.g., using the chat service, or via an open case).
-If, however, there is indication or suspicion of fraud or other malicious activity on the Member’s account, we may suspend reliance on these verification methods and defer to other methods to confirm authenticity.
+• If you are an existing Member, please submit your request either by calling us, or by submitting via the application (e.g., using the chat service, or via an open case).

-We will not respond to or process any unverified request.
-This is all done to protect your confidentiality and ensure, to the best of our ability, that we only process such requests for the right persons.
+We will not respond to or process any requests prior to verifying your identity.
+This is done to protect your information and ensure, to the best of our ability, that we only process such requests for the right persons.

 What if I have a complaint or want to contact you?